If you want to know how to use creatine most effectively for muscle growth, then you need to read this article.

 Well, simply put, when we lift weights we use ATP which is the main energy source for our muscles.
 As we lift, we deplete these ATP stores to the point where we fatigue.
 This is part of what prevents us from performing more reps after we reach a point of exhaustion.

 This is where creatine comes in.
-Creatine improves strength gains by enabling a faster regeneration of ATP.
+It improves strength gains by enabling a faster regeneration of ATP.

 This ultimately allows us to perform that extra rep or two when we’re lifting weights.
 This may not sound like a lot, but in the long run this can lead to slightly better strength and muscle gains which is important for us natural lifters!